the-ok-is-not-enough/googleplay/readme.md

 ## Tool examples

-Make sure the Google account you use, has accepted the Google Play terms and conditions, before trying these examples.
+Before trying these examples, make sure the Google account you are using has logged into the Play Store at least once before.
+Also you need to have accepted the Google Play terms and conditions.
 Create a file containing token (`aas_et`) for future requests:

 ~~~
 googleplay -e EMAIL -p PASSWORD